 ERPNext is one of the best open-source alternatives.
 It covers many of the same advanced features and is well-suited for mid-sized companies with in-house tech teams.
 For teams that want a balance of free usage and modern design, Bitrix24's free tier is also worth considering.

 Migration can be complex, especially if you've heavily customized your Odoo setup.
 It involves data export, transformation, and careful mapping into the new system.
-Some existing tools like Bitrix24 offer professional services in areas like migration, implementation, and customization.
+Some existing tools, like Bitrix24, offer professional services in areas like migration, implementation, and customization.

 Bitrix24 stands out with built-in portals, shared workspaces, and external guest access – all designed to make client collaboration seamless.
 Not every ERP solution has this level of real-time interaction.